Home Search Gallery How-To Books Links Workshops About Contact

 INTRODUCTION

-Canon makes cameras with three different sensor sizes: full-frame, 1.3x, and the cameras listed below with the smallest 1.6x sensors.
+Canon has made cameras with three different sensor sizes: full-frame, 1.3x, and the cameras listed below with the smallest 1.6x sensors.

 The cameras below have a sensor 1.6x smaller than a 35mm film frame.
 Canon also calls these the APS-C sized sensors.